eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-The technical implementation of the signature verification process depends on which of the standards mentioned in \[Topic 12\] is supported by the Wallet Instance.
+The technical implementation of the signature verification process depends on which of the standards mentioned in \[Topic 12\] is supported by the Wallet Unit.
 Each of these standards specifies in detail how to carry out electronic signature or seal verification.

 In addition, the Relying Party may want to verify that the Attestation